mslends/personal-API-2.0/README.md

 `{ "occupations": ["Thwarting Buggs Bunny", "Tomfoolery"] }`

 ###### `GET /occupations/latest`
 - returns: The last/current job you have/had.
-The occupations will be stored in an array, but this method returns the last item of the array in a JSON reponse:
+The occupations will be stored in an array, but this method returns the last item of the array in a JSON response:
 `{ "latestOccupation": "Tomfoolery" }`

 ###### `GET /hobbies`